Accessibility Toolbar Special Assistance Passengers Corporate

 Our Supply Chain

-Bristol Airport sources a wide range of products and services from around 800 local, national, and international suppliers.
-Our supply chain spans a variety of industry sectors, which can be broadly grouped as follows: Capital Construction and Property; Engineering, Maintenance & Facilities Management; Professional Services; Passenger Services; IT and Supplies; Supplies and Services; other Service Contracts (including statutory services, rent, rates, utilities, policing etc.).
+Bristol Airport sources a wide range of products and services at least 800 local, national, and international suppliers.
+Our supply chain spans a variety of industry sectors, which can be broadly grouped as follows: Capital Construction and Property; Engineering, Maintenance & Facilities Management; Professional Services; Passenger Services; IT and Supplies; Supplies and Services; other Service Contracts (including statutory services, rent, rates, utilities, policing, etc).

 Our Policies

-We operate a number of policies that describe our approach to the identification of modern slavery risks and the steps to be taken to prevent slavery and human trafficking in our operations.
-In 2021 we implemented a Policy Framework to ensure all policies are maintained up to date and communicated effectively to all colleagues.
-Adherence to these policies, and continuous assessment of any risks is monitored by the Risk & Assurance Manager and the Executive Board, with formal reporting to the Audit and Risk Committee.
+We have a robust Policy Framework in place to ensure all policies are maintained up to date and communicated effectively to all colleagues.
+Adherence to these policies, and continuous assessment of any risks is monitored by the Head of Risk & Assurance and the Executive Board, with formal reporting to the Audit and Risk Committee.

 Due diligence